top of page

 Here are some simple steps you can take to celebrate Time to Talk Day in your workplace:

-Time to Change has a whole host of information, resources and ideas for how to run your own Time to Talk Day, including a "Conversation Pack for Employers" with ideas for activities and getting your team involved.
-You can customise and download posters, bunting and electronic resources to help announce the day and make a big splash.
+The Time to Talk Day website has a whole host of information, resources and ideas for how to run your own Time to Talk Day, including posters, digital assets, conversation starters, and activity ideas.
+You can customise and download posters and electronic resources to help announce the day and make a big splash.

 Not everyone is comfortable talking about mental health - but it doesn't have to be awkward and personal.
-Put posters or prompt cards around your workplace posing questions to get the conversation started.
+Put posters or prompt cards around your workplace, or post them on your Teams or Slack channels posing questions to get the conversation started.
 Here are four to give you some ideas:

 • How do you think your view of mental health has changed over the last ten years?

-• How do you think stigmas around mental health are being broken down?
-What do you think's been most effective?
+• How do you think stigmas around mental health are being broken down and what do you think's been most effective?

-• What do you do to try and take care of your mental health?
+• What do you do to take care of your mental health?

 • What are your favourite books or films that explore mental health?

-No, cake isn't the healthiest option, but on special occasions a treat can be allowed.
+No, cake isn't the healthiest option, but on special occasions, a treat can be allowed.
 Invite your team to join you for cake or biscuits and a cup of tea, and take the opportunity to start the conversation.
-Play a video, take the mental health quiz together and talk about the outcomes, use questions as conversation starters, or let them know about the support available to them at work... the come for the cake, and leave feeling a little more comfortable about mental health.
+Play a video, take a mental health quiz together and talk about the outcomes, use questions as conversation starters, or let them know about the support available to them at work... they come for the cake, and leave feeling a little more comfortable about mental health.

 A dozen chocolate cupcakes with cream icing